TeachThought: A Diagram Of Pedagogy in the 21st Century

 Tags: adaptive learning algorithms, metacognition, globalization, personalized learning, learning models, artificial intelligence

 Summary: Changing media forms place new demands on literacy patterns and pedagogical emphases.
-Research, data, publishing, social network use and more all have their own rules—& each require unique literacies to master.
+Research, data, publishing, social network use and more all have their own rules—& each requires unique literacies to master.
 Further, these will always be changing.
 (See Emergence and Change.)

 Tags: reading, writing, research, data, networks, coding, decoding, copyright/Creative Commons, modality

 Summary: The duality of modern identity (digital and physical) creates new opportunities—and new reasons—for students to learn, connect, communicate and create.
 This is where knowledge, skill, and human character converge.
+This may or may not mean ‘global connections’ or even now-cliche ideas like students using social media to ‘shrink their world.’

 Tags: critical literacy, personalized learning, knowledge demands, mobile learning, mentorship, wisdom